 Any links to Amazon are affiliate links.

-If your baby was taking 1.5-2 hour naps and is now waking early, here are some things to check.
+If your baby was taking 1.5-2.5 hour naps and is now waking early, here are the first things to check.

-- More Food: This is slightly different than a growth spurt.
+This is slightly different than a growth spurt.
 Maybe the baby is hungry and just needs the food increased.
 This happened with Kaitlyn around 8 months.
 On day two of short naps, I started troubleshooting.
-She wasn’t at a growth spurt where she needed more food for a while then backed off, she just needed more solids offered at each meal.
+She wasn’t at a growth spurt where she needed more food for a while then backed off, she just needed more solids offered at each meal from that point forward.
 Then the nap situation was fixed.

 Once you are positive baby does not need more food, move on to these possibilities:

 A simple thing to consider is sickness or teething.
 Children handle these situations differently.
 These things didn’t affect Brayden or Kaitlyn.
 Sickness only makes McKenna sleep better.
 When her first tooth broke through, she had one day of off naps.

 It is very common for babies to wake up early when sick or teething.
 When this happens, do what you can to soothe and wait for the pain/sickness to pass.
 Do what you can before the nap to create a successful nap by alleviating the pain/discomfort.

 Babywise says this is one of the most common reasons for waking early.
 Be sure your baby is not in pain when your baby is not sleeping well.